Teaching Scholarships & Grants

 The HSF presently offers access to two separate scholarship programs.
 Their general program, which has run for many years, is available for people of Hispanic ethnicity from underprivileged backgrounds.
 It is not just for high school students looking to enter college, but also existing undergraduate and postgraduate students looking to further their studies and research - this includes doctorates with a view to carry on into teaching and researching at college.
 The value of the fund ranges from $500 to $5,000.
 You have a higher chance of acceptance if you are studying a STEM subject.

 The ASME Fellowship seeks to address the critical shortage of engineers.
 ASME have set up this fund in an attempt to encourage the brightest and best young people (who might have otherwise felt hindered by costs) to apply to an essential field.
 Anyone can apply, but the selection process generally favors women and ethnic minorities.
 However, that's not to say you will receive automatic refusal for not being part of this demographic.
 The fund is available for those who intend to pursue engineering education as a career, so college professorships are ideal.
 Award value is $5,000.
-To see more details and apply, go here.
+To see more details and apply, visit ASME engineering scholarships.

 Deadline: 1st June every year